 Suction the Patient If Necessary

 Many patients experiencing either respiratory distress or respiratory failure have other underlying conditions, physical injuries, or an airway obstruction.
-If the patient cannot clear their own airway, or airway secretions interfere with breathing, suction the patient.
+If the patient cannot clear their airway, or airway secretions interfere with breathing, suction the patient.

 Treat the Patient Where You Find Them

-Avoid Transmitting COVID-19
+Avoid Transmitting Infection

 - Suction patients away from others—if you can install a partition to prevent the spread of aerosolized particles, you may save lives